tshi04/GPView/README.md

 - Generate Detachment and Attachment Density.
 - Calculations based on cube elements directly, such as taking sum, difference, square and scale.

+### Output Figures and Videos

+- Save the screenshots to PNG files.
+- Save the MD animations to AVI files.
+- PNG->AVI conversion.